mozilla/socialapi-dev/docs/socialAPI.md

 Ambient Notification Control
 ----------------------------
-### `social.ambient-notification-area`
+### `social.user-profile`

 Sent by the worker, to set the properties for the provider icon and user profile data used for the toolbar button.
 If the users portrait and userName are absent, the button UI will indicate a logged out state.
-When indicating logged out state, status icons set via `social.ambient-notification-update` will be removed.
+When indicating logged out state, status icons set via `social.ambient-notification` will be removed.

 *Argument:*
 **background** DEPRECATED, replaced by iconURL